zdwolfe/gpx-animator-docker/README.md

 ```

 ## trim points
 Trim points from the beginning and end (to hide "home").
 See trim_gpx.py.
+Can trim "points" and "miles" radius around a GPS coordinate.

 ```bash
 docker build -f trim_gpx.Dockerfile -t trim-gpx .